Muhayyuddin/llm-vlm-fusion-port-inspection/vlm_inspection/README.md

 # VLM Inspection Package

-A ROS2 package for visual language model inspection using Microsoft's Florence-2 and Salesforce's BLIP2 models.
+A ROS2 package for visual language model inspection using Microsoft's Florence-2.
+This is a minimal application.
+Complete code with all the VLMs will be released upon acceptance

 ## Overview